jasoncable/i-can-program-too/manuscript/Chapter07.md

 3. Create a new variable `c` and set it to point to the instance of the object that `b` points to.
 4. `a` points to the same instance of an object that `b` points to.
 5. `b` points to the same instance of an object that `c` points to.
 At this point, `a == b == c`, as they all point to the same memory location that contains the instance of our object.
-6. Check to see that the `FullName` property was properly set.
+6. Check to see that the `FullName` field was properly set.
 It is the same on all three references, as they all are pointing to the same object instance.
-7. Set the `FullName` property to a new value _on the instance of the object, a location in memory_.
+7. Set the `FullName` field to a new value _on the instance of the object, a location in memory_.
 8. Check to see that `b.FullName` still points to the one and only instance of the type `Name` that we created on line #1.
 9. ...also check `a`.
 10. ...also check `c`.